tacoapp/privacy-policy/README.md

 except: to deliver the service as described above; in the event of an acquisition or transfer of substantially all assets of Taco; or when required by law.
-If a disclsoure is required by law, we will publish as much as possible without inprisonment (following Google's transparency [report](http://www.google.com/transparencyreport/).
+If a disclsoure is required by law, we will publish as much as possible without imprisonment (following Google's transparency [report](http://www.google.com/transparencyreport/).